-Manipur: Meitei group Arambai Tenggol puts ‘conditions’ before governor for giving up arms
+Manipur: Meitei group Arambai Tenggol submits ‘conditions’ to governor for giving up arms

 The Manipur High Court’s March 2023 order, which was made public a month later, had directed the state government to consider the inclusion of the Meiteis in the list of Scheduled Tribes.

-The order had played a key role in triggering the ongoing ethnic conflict between the Meitei and the Kuki-Zo-Hmar communities in the state.
-The ethnic violence has left at least 258 dead and displaced more than 59,000 since it began in May 2023.
+The order had played a key role in triggering the ethnic conflict between the Meitei and the Kuki-Zo-Hmar communities in the state, which has left at least 258 dead and displaced more than 59,000.

 In February 2024, the High Court ordered the paragraph carrying the directions to be removed.